jackyzha0/jackyzha0.github.io/content/posts/play.md

 ## The Grasshopper
 *Of all the things you could do in utopia, why would one play games?*

 *The Grasshopper* was a book unlike any I've ever read before.
-It was surreal that a talking grasshopper and his insect disciples convinced me, through [Socratic dialogue](https://www.thoughtco.com/socratic-dialogue-argumentation-1691972) nonetheless, that "refusing to work and insisting upon devoting himself exclusively to play" is a perfectly acceptable thing to embody.
+A talking grasshopper and his insect disciples convinced me, through [Socratic dialogue](https://www.thoughtco.com/socratic-dialogue-argumentation-1691972) nonetheless, that "refusing to work and insisting upon devoting himself exclusively to play" is a perfectly acceptable thing to embody.

 Whereas Odell focused on how to get to a post-work society, Suit's approach to play and games focuses on what to do *in* a post-work society.
 A utopia of doing absolutely nothing feels dreadfully boring.
 What is there left to do?
 To play games, obviously!

-Not in the narrow-definition of just chess, or basketball, or a video game.
-But a more holistic one that includes climbing mountains, the pursuit of knowledge, and the creation of art itself.
+When I say 'game', I don’t just mean chess, basketball, or a video game.
+I mean a more holistic one that includes climbing mountains, the pursuit of knowledge, and the creation of art itself.

-Games, as Suits defines it, are "goal-directed activities in which inefficient means are intentionally chosen." **Playing a game is the voluntary attempt to overcome unnecessary obstacles.**
+Games, as Suits defines it, are "goal-directed activities in which inefficient means are intentionally chosen."
+In games, one *purposefully* ignores the more efficient method.
+To play a game is to do the crossword puzzle *without* looking up the answers, even though looking it up would be the most efficient way of finishing the crossword.
+The added rules and restrictions are what make possible the act of playing outside of the endless pursuit of efficiency.

+**Playing a game is the voluntary attempt to overcome self-imposed obstacles.**

 ### A post-work society
 In fact, I posit that play is not only necessary but the *only thing* that can exist in a post-work utopia.
 Let us explore this argument through a Socratic dialogue.